 - Leaky sinks - Look for any worn parts that you need to be replaced and tighten all screws.

 - Clogged drains - Use a plunger to push the clog down to the main sewer line or an auger to remove hair and other items.

 - Running toilet - replace the flapper valve and flapper.

 If the water is running, take the time to turn it off.
 You can turn it off at the water supply or shut off the main water shutoff valve.
 Doing this will prevent further damage to your home and possessions.

 Before the plumber arrives, it's helpful to have everything cleared out of the way so they can get right to the root of the problem.
 If the problem lies with your sink, remove all of your cleaning products and other supplies.
 If the problem is in your storage space, clear a pathway so they can get to the pipes right away.

-When it comes to plumbing repair, it’s best to take care of the problem immediately.
+When it comes to plumbing repair, it's best to take care of the problem immediately.
 Doing so will save water, reduce your water bill, and prevent future problems.
-Once you’ve done what you can do to fix the problem, contact Dipple Plumbing.
-We’ll come to your home to help you diagnose the problem and determine the best way to resolve it for you
+Once you've done what you can do to fix the problem, you can count on Dipple Plumbing, Electrical, Heating & Air to come to the rescue.
+We'll come to your home to help you diagnose the problem and determine the best way to resolve it for you

 If you are in need of plumbing repair in Greenville, call Dipple Plumbing, Electrical, Heating & Air at (864) 319-3220 or contact us online!